postmanlabs/labs-docs/src/pages/docs/postman/scripts/test-scripts.md

 ---

 You can write test scripts for your Postman API requests in JavaScript.
-Tests allow you to ensure your API is working as expected, to debug issues, and to verify that new developments haven't broken any existing functionality.
+Tests allow you to ensure that your API is working as expected, to establish that integrations between services are functioning reliably, and to verify that new developments haven't broken any existing functionality.
+You can also use test code to aid the debugging process when something goes wrong with your API project.

+> For example, you might write a test to validate your API's error handling by sending a request with incomplete data.

 You can add tests to individual [requests](/docs/postman/sending-api-requests/requests/), [folders](/docs/postman/collections/managing-collections/#adding-folders), and [collections](/docs/postman/collection-runs/intro-to-collection-runs/).
 Postman includes code snippets you can click to add, then amend to suit your logic if necessary.

-> For example, you might write a test to validate your API's error handling by sending a request with incomplete data.

 To add tests you want to execute after a request runs, enter your code in the __Tests__ tab for the request.
 When the request runs, you will see the output in the __Test Results__ tab alongside the response data.